alyyousef/algo-viz/README.md

 ### Route Discovery

-Routes are auto-registered — no manual route list to maintain. `routeManifest.ts` runs `import.meta.glob('./routes/DSA/**/index.tsx', { eager: false })` and derives slugified URL paths from the directory names.
+Routes are auto-registered; no manual route list to maintain. `routeManifest.ts` runs `import.meta.glob('./routes/DSA/**/index.tsx', { eager: false })` and derives slugified URL paths from the directory names.
 Adding a new topic page is as simple as creating a folder with an `index.tsx`.

 ### Desktop Window Manager

 The Win96 desktop is powered by a reducer-backed context in `src/systems/win96/context/Win96WindowManager.tsx`.
-It tracks open windows, z-index ordering, minimize state, and folder hierarchy — all in local React state with no external state library.
+It tracks open windows, z-index ordering, minimize state, and folder hierarchy, all in local React state with no external state library.

 ### Topic Page Shell